-Module M1751: Pract ical module 2 (dual study program, Bachelor's degree) Courses Title Тур Hrs/wk СР Practical term 2 (dual study progra m, Bachelor's degree) (L2880) 0 6 Module Responsible Dr. Henning Haschke Admission Requirements None Recommended Previous Knowledge Successful completion of practical module 1 as part of the dual Bachelor's course course A from the module on interlinking theory and practice as part of the dual Bache lor's course Educational Objectives After taking part successfully, students have reached the following learning results Professional Competence Knowledge Dual students describe their employer's organisational structure (company) and differentiate between associated regulations that relate to how tasks and competences are distributed, as well as how work processes are handled. understand the structure and objectives of the dual study programme and the increasing requirements throughout the course of study.
+Module M1751: Pract ical module 2 (dual study program, Bachelor's degree) Courses Title Тур Hrs/wk СР Practical term 2 (dual study progra m, Bachelor's degree) (L2880) 0 6 Module Responsible Dr. Henning Haschke Admission Requirements None Recommended Previous Knowledge Successful completion of practical module 1 as part of the dual Bachelor's course course A from the module on interlinking theory and practice as part of the dual Bache lor's course Educational Objectives After taking part successfully, students have reached the following learning results Professional Competence Knowledge Dual students describe their employer's organisational structure (company) and differentiate between associated regulations that relat to how tasks and competences are distributed, as well as how work processes are handled. understand the structure and objectives of the dual study programme and the increasing requirements throughout the course of study.
 Skills Dual students use equipment and resources professionally in accordance with the assigned work areas and tasks, and assess operational processes and procedures with regard to the intended work results/objectives. implement the university's application recommendations in relation to their current tasks.
-Personal Competence Social Competence Dual students Autonomy have familiarised themselves with their new working environment (learning environment) and the associate tasks/processes/working relationships. know their central points of contact and colleagues, and are integrated into the designated tasks and work areas. coordinate work tasks with their professional supervisor and justify procedures and intended results. help shape the work in the assigned work area and offer their colleagues support to complete their work or ask fi support based on their needs. work together with others in interdisciplinary work teams in a result-oriented manner.
-Dual students structure their work and learning processes within the company independently in line with their responsibilities are authorisations, and coordinate them with their professional supervisor. complete work tasks/assignments independently and/or with the support of colleagues. coordinate the practical phase with any individual preparation required for the examination phase at TUHH. document and reflect on how their foundational subjects link with their work as an e 101111.
-Independent Study Time 180, Study Time in Lecture 0 Credit points Course achievement Written elaboration Examination Examination and hy completing a digital learning and development report (e-portfolio).
-This documents and reflects individual learning experience interlinking theory and practice, as well as professional practice.
-In addition, the particular dual@TUHH Coordination Office that the dual student has completed the practical phase. es and skills dev relopment relating to Assignment for the General Engineering Science (German program, 7 semester): Core Qualification: Compulsory Following Curricula Civil- and Environmental Engineering: Core Qualification: Compulsory Chemical and Bioprocess Engineering: Core Qualification: Compulsory Computer Science: Core Qualification: Compulsory Data Science: Core Qualification: Compulsory Electrical Engineering: Core Qualification: Compulsory Engineering Science: Core Qualification: Compulsory Groon Tachnologies: Engray, Water, Climate: Core Qualification: Compulsory Green Technologies: Energy, Water, Climate: Core Qualification: Compulsory Computer Science in Engineering: Core Qualification: Compulsory Mechanical Engineering: Core Qualification: Compulsory Mechatronics: Core Qualification: Compulsory Naval Architecture: Core Qualification: Compulsory Technomathematics: Core Qualification: Compulsory Engineering and Management - Major in Logistics and Mobility: Core Qualification: Compulsor У
+Personal Competence Social Competence Dual students Autonomy have familiarised themselves with their new working environment (learning environment) and the associate tasks/processes/working relationships. know their central points of contact and colleagues, and are integrated into the designated tasks and work areas. coordinate work tasks with their professional supervisor and justify procedures and intended results. help shape the work in the assigned work area and offer their colleagues support to complete their work or ask for support based on their needs. work together with others in interdisciplinary work teams in a result-oriented manner.
+Dual students structure their work and learning processes within the company independently in line with their responsibilities and authorisations, and coordinate them with their professional supervisor. complete work tasks/assignments independently and/or with the support of colleagues. coordinate the practical phase with any individual preparation required for the examination phase at TUHH. document and reflect on how their foundational subjects link with their work as an e 101111.
+Independent Study Time 180, Study Time in Lecture 0 Credit points Course achievement Written elaboration Examination Examination and hy completing a digital learning and Documentation accompanying studies and across semesters: Module credit points are earned by completing a digital learning at development report (e-portfolio).
+This documents and reflects individual learning experiences and skills development relating interlinking theory and practice, as well as professional practice.
+In addition, the partner company provides proof to the dual@TUHH Coordination Office that the dual student has completed the practical phase.
+Assignment for the General Engineering Science (German program, 7 semester): Core Qualification: Compulsory Following Curricula Civil- and Environmental Engineering: Core Qualification: Compulsory Chemical and Bioprocess Engineering: Core Qualification: Compulsory Computer Science: Core Qualification: Compulsory Data Science: Core Qualification: Compulsory Electrical Engineering: Core Qualification: Compulsory Engineering Science: Core Qualification: Compulsory Groon Tachnologies: Engray, Water, Climate: Core Qualification: Compulsory Green Technologies: Energy, Water, Climate: Core Qualification: Compulsory Computer Science in Engineering: Core Qualification: Compulsory Mechanical Engineering: Core Qualification: Compulsory Mechatronics: Core Qualification: Compulsory Naval Architecture: Core Qualification: Compulsory Technomathematics: Core Qualification: Compulsory Engineering and Management - Major in Logistics and Mobility: Core Qualification: Compulsor У